9Jassim/Hangman_Game/README.md

 #### Building a hangman game.
 It's a game that require the player to complete random hidden words by guessing one letter at a time

+#### The game is developed by HTML, CSS, and Javascript coding to create dynamic, nice looking, and enjoyable word guessing game

 #### Made this game as a project for GA Software Engineering Immersive Course

 ---